joshbegley/nyt-latest/previous.md

 **'That's more of the team we're used to': Behind the Wild's huge overtime win**\
-`The Wild bounced back after a dismal road trip with a victory to strengthen their playoff chances.`\
+`The Wild bounced back with a victory to strengthen their playoff chances after a dismal trip.`\
 https://nytimes.com/athletic/6259469/2025/04/06/wild-overtime-boldy-penalty-kill-stars/

 **The Long Fuse**\